 Find New Partners to Collaborate With

-Once you have a dedicated fan base and community, you’ll want to find new ways to grow.
+Once you have a dedicated fan base and community, you’ll want to find new ways to grow your podcast in 2022.
 Using platforms like Audry will help you to grow your audience through cross-promotion campaigns, host swaps, and more.
 By partnering with other podcasters around the world, you can tap into new audiences and share your own audience with a brand new show.

-Set some realistic cross-promotion goals for your team, and start assembling outreach templates, shareable social media content folders, and lists of potential partners so you can jump right into cross-promotion in 2021.
+Set some realistic cross-promotion goals for your team, and start assembling outreach templates, shareable social media content folders, and lists of potential partners so you can jump right into cross-promotion and grow your podcast 2022.

 Remember, cross-promotion is an effective (and free!) way to get your podcast out there to new communities.
 With Audry, you can find podcasters within your own niche and grow together through cross-promotion campaigns that benefit everyone.